About Jefferson County

 Vital Records

-Vital records for Jefferson County, including birth and death certificates, are maintained at both the county and state levels under Oklahoma law (Title 63 O.S. § 1-101 et seq.).
-Birth and death certificates that occurred in Jefferson County can be requested from the Jefferson County Court Clerk's office at 220 N Main Street, Waurika, OK 73573, phone (580) 228-2029, which maintains records as the local registrar.
+Vital records for Jefferson County, including birth and death certificates, are maintained at both Jefferson County and state levels under Oklahoma law (Title 63 O.S. § 1-101 et seq.).
+Birth and death certificates that occurred in Jefferson County can be requested from Jefferson County Court Clerk's office at 220 N Main Street, Waurika, OK 73573, phone, which maintains records as the local registrar.
 Birth certificate copies typically cost $15.00 for the first copy and additional fees for extra copies, while death certificates have similar fee structures.

 - Processing times for in-person requests are often same-day or within a few business days, while mailed requests may take one to two weeks.

-- Kerr Avenue, Suite 1400, Oklahoma City, OK 73102, serves as the central repository for all Oklahoma vital records and can fulfill requests for any vital event that occurred in Oklahoma.
+- Kerr Avenue, Suite 1400, Oklahoma City, OK 73102, is the central repository for all Oklahoma vital records and can fulfill requests for any vital event that occurred in Oklahoma.

 - Requesters must provide valid photo identification and demonstrate direct and tangible interest in confidential records such as their own birth certificate or those of immediate family members.